Amount

 Eligibility

 - Nonprofit, 501(c)(3) arts organizations serving one or more Triangle Counties (Wake, Durham, Orange, Chatham); Projects with a 501(c)(3) fiscal sponsor are eligible to apply.
-If you need assistance identifying a fiscal sponsor, please feel free to reach out to Sarah Guidi: sarahg@trianglecf.org.

 - Organizations that:

-- have a history of creating public arts projects, particularly in neighborhoods, rural places, or other places where there is otherwise limited arts available to the community
+- have a history of creating public arts projects, particularly in neighborhoods, rural places, or other places where there is otherwise limited arts available to the community.

 - Organizations must meet the Foundation’s non-discrimination policy.